 Tourism is the main economic activity of the region, which also has an important technological center, it is as well the Brazilian biggest oyster producer.

-Among the major historical attractions are the fortress of São José da Ponta Grossa, alongside Jurerê Beach, the Prédio da Alfândega (1875), the Praça XV de Novembro, the Museu Casa de Victor Meirelles, one of the oldest buildings in town, and the famous Public Market, were you can find (nearly) everything.
+Among the main historical attractions are the São José da Ponta Grossa Fortress, next to the Jurere beach, the Alfandega Building (1875), the November 15th Square, the Casa de Victor Meirelles Museum, one of the most famous buildings in town, and the famous Public Market, were you can find everything.